 Required number of references to specify in the online form: 3

-Supplemental Information: Resume (Required upload for application submission); Letter of Intent detailing graduate plans and expectations (upload on the Additional Information page in the online application).
+Supplemental Information: Resume (Required upload for application submission); Letter of Intent following the guidelines found at Department of Biology Graduate Programs (upload on the Additional Information page in the online application).

 Additional Notes: Must find a research mentor in department before admission.